OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 ~~~
 OS2IoT maps are running on the Leafletjs framework: https://leafletjs.com/.
 The Street view tiles are currently presented using OpenStreetMap: https://www.openstreetmap.org.

 The satellite tiles are presented using Datafordeler: https://datafordeler.dk/.
-The specific tiles is from "Ortofoto forår WMTS": https://datafordeler.dk/dataoversigt/geodanmark-ortofoto/ortofoto-foraar-wmts/.
+The specific tiles are from "Ortofoto forår WMTS": https://datafordeler.dk/dataoversigt/geodanmark-ortofoto/ortofoto-foraar-wmts/.

 The height curves overlay is also presented by Datafordeler, and is the "DHM WMS": https://datafordeler.dk/dataoversigt/danmarks-hoejdemodel-dhm/dhm-wms/.